redpanda-data/console/docs/installation.md

 Kowl must be configured using flags and a YAML config file.
 Flags must be used to set the path to your YAML config file.
 Additionally you can use flags for all sensitive input (such as Kafka passwords).
 All available flags along with a reference YAML config are described below.

 If your Kafka cluster requires TLS authentication you can make certificates available via volume mounts.
-Afterwards you need to configure the paths to your certificates in the YAML config as shown in the reference config (see section [config file](#config-file)).
+Afterwards you need to configure the paths to your certificates in the YAML config as shown in the reference config (see section [config files](#config-files)).

 #### Flags